 3. The following prerequisite coursework from a regionally accredited institution of higher learning in the United States within the last 10 years (2017 - 2007) from date of application submission:

 - Anatomy & Physiology: One semester of Anatomy and one semester of Physiology are required.
 They may be met by taking two semesters of a combined Anatomy & Physiology course.

 - Chemistry: Two semesters of Chemistry for science majors.
 One semester must be either Organic Chemistry or Biochemistry.
 It is strongly recommended to take both, Organic Chemistry and Biochemistry prior to matriculation.

 - Psychology: One semester of Psychology.
 Abnormal Psychology or Developmental Psychology is strongly recommended.

-All prerequisites must be completed with a grade of B- or better and must be either undergraduate or post-baccalaureate coursework (with the exception of graduate level Statistics).
+All prerequisites must be completed with a grade of B- or better and can be undergraduate, graduate or post-baccalaureate coursework.
 Each course must be at least three semester credit hours or 5 quarter credit hours.
 Applicants may apply to the program with no more than two outstanding prerequisites (including any in progress at the time of application), but prerequisites must be completed prior to the beginning of the program.
 College seniors are eligible to apply provided that they will have fulfilled all the baccalaureate requirements (including degree conferment) before matriculating.

 All applicants must submit GRE scores.
 Official GRE score reports must be received by GW no later than October 1 for an application to be considered for admission.
 The institution code for GW is 5246.
 DO NOT use code 5268; this is the Medical Center code.